-Once a student is admitted to the Health Promotion Program, s/he must complete the following requirements in order to complete the Health Promotion Program and graduate from Emporia State University with a BS degree in Health Promotion.
+After a student is admitted to the health promotion program, s/he must complete the following requirements in order to complete the program and graduate from Emporia State University with a BS degree in health promotion.

-- Practicum I Supervisor’s Evaluation – a student must achieve 27 points or higher out of a possible 45 points on this assessment (See Appendix C).
+- Practicum I Supervisor’s Evaluation – a student must achieve 27 points or higher out of a possible 45 points on this assessment.

-- Portfolio Evaluation – a student must achieve 16 points or higher out of a possible 24 points on this assessment (See Appendix D).
+- Portfolio Evaluation – a student must achieve 16 points or higher out of a possible 24 points on this assessment.

-- Intern Supervisor’s Evaluation – a student must achieve 75 points or higher out of a possible 125 points on this assessment (See Appendix E).
+- Intern Supervisor’s Evaluation – a student must achieve 75 points or higher out of a possible 125 points on this assessment.